Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Cross-correlation maps and Bayesian exploration

 We included the possibility for an opaque cloud deck, and we obtain the usual result that clouds are degenerated with metallicity (without affecting the C/O ratio): a higher metallicity leads to an absorption that can occur above the cloud deck, provided the clouds are deeper than 0.1 mbar.
 As discussed in Sect. \ref{sec:discussions-conclusions}, we are not able to resolve this degeneracy, and would need additional observations at different wavelength ranges.

 We also put constraints on the rotation speed of the planet using the efficient rotational kernel detailed in the appendix of \citet{Klein2024}.
 We only obtained an upper limit: the data favour a rotation speed at the equator inferior to 0.9~km.s$^{-1}$ at 1$\sigma$ and 1.8~km.s$^{-1}$ at 3$\sigma$.
 This is consistent with tidal locking and excludes Jupiter-like rotation speed (around 10~km.s$^{-1}$ at the equator).
 Given the fact that the atmosphere is about the size of the planet, tidal locking would yield a rotation speed of 0.4~km.s$^{-1}$ at the equator around 1~bar and up to 0.8~km.s$^{-1}$ at 0.1~mbar pressure.

-In the rest of the paper, we decided to fix the mass to our most likely retrieved value with isothermal models, 29.8 Earth masses.
-This is a strong limitation but including the mass in models of higher complexity leads to very large degeneracies which prevent to draw any conclusion on the atmospheric structure.
-Additionaly, as discussed in Sect.~\ref{ssec:Bayes}, the evidence ratio favors models with a fixed mass with a Bayes factor superior to 5.
-In other words, including the mass uncertainty in the retrieval leads to better fit of the data but with a larger parameter space, which leads to a statistical preference towards model using a fixed mass.
-With these caveats in mind, we therefore restrict further analysis to a mass fixed at our retrieved value.

-In Fig.~\ref{figure:marg_iso}, we show the posterior densities of the parameters of our isothermal model including HDO (see Sect. \ref{ssec: HDO}), that shows visually the results with our best retrieved mass as discussed here and in the rest of the paper.
+In Fig.~\ref{figure:marg_P0}, we show the posterior densities of the parameters of our isothermal model including HDO (see Sect. \ref{ssec: HDO}), that shows visually the results as discussed here and in the rest of the paper.